edgexfoundry/edgex-docs/docs_src/V2TopLevelMigration.md

 #### Snaps

-There is not an upgrade path for the EdgeX Snap packages.
-You must uninstall the current EdgeX V1 snap package and then install the new EdgeX V2 snap package.
+Because there are no tools to migrate EdgeX configuration and database, it's not possible to update the edgexfoundry snap from a V1 version to a V2 version.
+You must remove the V1 snap first, and then install a V2 version of the snap (available from the 2.0 track in the Snap Store).
 This will result in starting fresh with EdgeX V2 and all V1 data removed.

 #### Local